NullPxl/banrays/README.md

 ![](basicsetup.jpg)

 I've found from reading a bunch of stuff that different wavelengths might work better, so I'm on the hunt for those.

+## Networking

+haven't started this yet.
+I'll likely be using a nano esp32 to search for certain identifiers for specific products/manufacturers in bluetooth packets.
+I still have to play around with this..
+First though I need to actually get a pair of meta raybans to test with and see what the identifiers might look like.